prometheus/docs/content/docs/introduction/roadmap.md

 The OpenMetrics working group is developing a new standard for metric exposition.
 We plan to support this format in our client libraries and Prometheus itself.

-### Backfill time series
+### Retroactive rule evaluations

-Backfilling will permit bulk loads of data in the past.
-This will allow for retroactive rule evaluations, and transferring old data from other monitoring systems.
+Add support for retroactive rule evaluations making use of backfill.

 ### TLS and authentication in HTTP serving endpoints